JorelAli/CommandAPI/docssrc/src/literalarguments.md

 ## Literal arguments vs regular arguments

 Unlike regular arguments that are shown in this chapter, the literal argument is _technically_ not an argument.
-Due to this fact, **the literal argument is not present in the `args[]` for the command declaration.**
+Due to this fact, literal arguments are [unlisted](./listed.md) by default.
+In other words, **the literal argument is not present in the `args[]` for the command declaration.**

 <div class="example">